wrzasa/rbsim/README.md

 name.

 Thus application logic and topology does not depent in any way on topology of resources.
-The sam application can be mapped to different resources in different way.
+The same application can be mapped to different resources in different ways.
 The same resource set can be used for different applications.

 ### Example

-Below is a simble but complete example model of wto applications:
+Below is a simble but complete example model of two applications:
 `wget` sending subsequent requests to specified process and `apache` responding to received requests.

-The `wget` program accepts parameters describing its target (destination of requests) -- `opts[:target]` and count of requests to send `opts[:count]`.
+The `wget` program accepts parameters describing its target (destination of requests) -- `opts[:target]` and count of requests to send -- `opts[:count]`.
 The paremeters are defined when new process is defined using this program.
 The `apache` program takes no additional parameters.

 Two client processes are started using program `wget`: `client1` and `client2`.
 Using `apache` program one server is started:
 `server`.
-Application uses two nodes: `desktop` with one slower processor and `gandalf` with one faterr CPU.
-The nodes are connected by two nets and ne two-way route.
+Application uses two nodes: `desktop` with one slower processor and `gandalf` with one faster CPU.
+The nodes are connected by two nets and one two-way route.
 Both clients are assigned to the `desktop` node while server is run on `gandalf`.

+The clients are mapped to the `desktop` node and the server is assigned to `gandalf`.

-Logs are print to STDOUT and statistics are collected.
+Logs are printed to STDOUT and statistics are collected.
 Apache `stats` definitions allow to observe time taken by serving requests.
 Client `stats` count served requests and allow to verify if aresponses were received for all sent requests.

-The clients are mapped to
+The created model is run and its statistics are printed.

     require 'rbsim'